The game Inverted Dice™

 This work is protected by Swedish Law (1960:729) and international laws concerning copyrights of literary and artistic works.
 Editing the document (including extending and/or reducing the content) is prohibited.
 The document may be used freely for private reading.
 The document may also be printed in connection with education, and the content may be used as instructional material provided that the author (Simon K. Jensen) is credited and applicable rules regarding compensation for the use of copyrighted works are applied.
 Other forms of replication and/or distribution are strictly prohibited.

-For more than 5000 years, humankind has been using dice — in play and war, in decision-making and ancient trials, as pastime activity, as mathematical aids.
-Dice have been included in great literary works, attributed divine powers, magic, wisdom.
+For more than 5000 years, humankind has been using dice — in joy and war, in decision-making and ancient trials, as a pastime, as mathematical aids.
+Dice have been mentioned in great literary works, attributed divine powers, magic, and wisdom.
 We have sung about dice, worshiped dice.
 And above all, played with dice.

 These little random generators have followed us throughout our long history.
 Thus, I was surprised when I found a new way to interpret dice rolls, back in 2012.
 Curious?
-Download the rules of the game.
+Download the rules of the game (PDF).

 + More background story